gbouras13/plassembler/README.md

 # Method

-1. Long reads are filtered using [chopper](https://github.com/wdecoster/chopper) and randomly subsampled to 30x the proivided chromosome size -c with [rasusa](https://github.com/mbhall88/rasusa).
+1. Long reads are filtered using [chopper](https://github.com/wdecoster/chopper) .
+2. Long reads are subsampled to 30x to reduce runtime (subsampling depth be changed with `-s` or skipped with `--no_subsample`).
-2. Long-read only assembly is conducted with [Flye](https://github.com/fenderglass/Flye).
+3. Long-read only assembly is conducted with [Flye](https://github.com/fenderglass/Flye).
-3. If the resulting assembly is checked.
-If the largest contig is over the length of the provided chromosome size -c, then it is identified as the chromosome and extracted.
+4. If the resulting assembly is checked.
+Contigs bigger than the provided chromosome size `-c`, are identified as chromosomal and extracted.
 Any other contigs are extracted as putative plasmid contigs, if Flye assembled any.
-If no chromosome is identified, plassembler will exit - you probably need to get some more long reads to complete your assembly (or check -c).
+If no contigs were larger than `-c`, plassembler will exit - you probably need to get some more long reads to complete your assembly (or check `-c` wasn't too big).
-4. Short reads are filtered using [fastp](https://github.com/OpenGene/fastp).
+5. Short reads are filtered using [fastp](https://github.com/OpenGene/fastp).
-5. Long & short reads are mapped to the identified chromosome and any putative plasmid contigs using [minimap2](https://github.com/lh3/minimap2#uguide).
+6. Long and short reads are mapped to a reference containing the chromosomal contigs plus putative plasmid contigs using [minimap2](https://github.com/lh3/minimap2#uguide).
-6. All reads that map to the putative plasmid contigs and all reads that are unmapped are extracted and combined  using [pysam](https://github.com/pysam-developers/pysam) and [samtools](https://doi.org/10.1093/bioinformatics/btp352).
+7. All reads that map to the putative plasmid contigs and all reads that are unmapped are extracted and combined.
-7. The resulting read sets are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
+8. These reads are assembled using the hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler) to generate final plasmid contigs.
-8. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
+9. Average read coverage depth for each plasmid is calculated using a modified version of code found [here](https://github.com/rrwick/Small-plasmid-Nanopore).
 See also this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2).
-9. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.
+10. Plasmid copy number is calculated by dividing the plasmid read depth by the chromosome read depth.
-10. All plasmid contigs are compared against [PLSDB](https://doi.org/10.1093/nar/gkab1111) using [mash](https://github.com/marbl/Mash) with a cutoff maximum mash distance of 0.1.
+11. All plasmid contigs are compared against [PLSDB](https://doi.org/10.1093/nar/gkab1111) using [mash](https://github.com/marbl/Mash) with a cutoff maximum mash distance of 0.1.

 # Other Features

 1. Assembled mode.

-* Thanks to @gaworj, assembled mode has been added to Plassembler from v1.0.0.
+* Thanks to a suggestion from @gaworj, assembled mode has been added to Plassembler from v1.0.0.
 This allows you to calculate the copy numbers of already assembled plasmids you may have, skipping assembly.
 You can specify this with the `-a` flag, along with your chromosome FASTA file using `--input-chromosome` and your plasmids FASTA file `--input_plasmids`.

 2. Multi-mapped reads.